nickdrummond/star-wars-ontology/readme.txt

 Nice to make assertions about Anakin and Darth Vader separately, but allow the inference to match

+Some test questions:

+Is Anakin from Tatooine? (asserted he's from Mos Espa) - yes due to prop chain on from But is Anakin from the Outer Rim?
+SHOULD BE YES

+Is Ahsoka a Padawan?
+GCI needed for this as Padawan is a role not a type.

+Members of Rebels/Resistance etc?
+Mixture of membership and roles

+Places - City and location value Outer_Rim = Cloud City etc

+Born/died before an event?
+Can we do this relative to an event - ie better than "died some xsd:int[>0]"

+Who is related to Anakin Skywalker?
+Should include Ben Solo.
+Also includes Han Solo (as Ben's Father) - as related is transitive.
+Should it?
+Rex is related to Jango Fett

+Someone who was killed during an event died on the date of that event - need to infer "died" from event - eg Plo Koon died in Order 66 on 19BBY - doesn't look like you can use property chains for datatype properties

+killedDuring some (Fight and on value Death_Star_1)

 Todo

+* Need a test framework
+- consistency check
+- classification time
+- DL query time
+- DL queries for expected results
+- Quality checks - eg seeALso annotations

+* Queries going v slow all of a sudden (participatedIn some Murder = 20s) Not Ochi

 * First round of events for each film
     * Ep 1 done